 Re-amortization of unfunded liability - The amortization period of each tier of prior gains and losses may be shortened or extended from valuation to valuation to manage volatility, but each tier must be completely amortized within 20 years of its original creation.
-For the Teacher group, the amortization period for the 2017 tier was shortened as of the current valuation date from 3.00 years to 1.35 years.
-For the State group, the amortization period for the 2013 tier was shortened as of the current valuation date from 5.90 years to 5.40 years.
-Shorter amortization periods led to an increase in the contribution rate for both groups.
+No changes to the amortization periods were made for the Teacher group.
+For the State group, the amortization period for the 2013 tier was extended as of the current valuation date from 4.40 years to 6.20 years, which led to a decrease in the contribution rate.
 Amortization periods for all tiers are shown on pages H-24 and H-25.

-E. FUNDING STATUS
+E. FUNDED STATUS